Patrick Mayo

-Patrick Mayo (born 15 May 1973 in Gqeberha, Eastern Cape) is a retired South African association football player who played as a defender, midfielder and striker.
-Most recently, Mayo served as an assistant coach to Chippa United's MultiChoice Diski Challenge team.
+Patrick Mayo (born 15 May 1973) is a retired South African association football midfielder who most recently served as an assistant coach to Chippa United's MultiChoice Diski Challenge team.
+He made 18 appearances for the Bafana Bafana and played at the 2004 African Cup of Nations.

-International career

-Mayo made 18 appearances for the South Africa national soccer team.

-Personal life

 Mayo is the father of Khanyisa Mayo.

+Career

+While playing for Kaizer Chiefs, Fredericks scored one of the goals in the final of the 2003 Coca-Cola Cup, at the time the richest cup tournament in Africa.